flatsiedatsie/seashell/README.md

-# Shelly
+# Seashell
-Just a quick way to remotely test things, used in development
+Just a quick way to run shell commands to test things.
+Used in development.

+Please don't run commands from strangers - you could seriously hard your system.